Favourites and Links to writers' websites

 Moniza Alvi

 I was at a poetry workshop run by Moniza Alvi in 2006.
 It was for poets shortlisted for the TS Eliot Prize at the University of Kent.
 She is such a gentle teacher, and so self-effacing.
 I particularly like her work on the theme of the dual personality that comes from being raised by immigrant parents in England.
-This influenced the Mitchelstown sequence in my collection Nothing But.
+This influenced the Mitchelstown sequence in my collection strange fruits.

 http://en.wikipedia.org/wiki/Moniza_Alvi